Timdavidcole/gilded-rose/README.md

 # [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata)

-- So this is my attempt at the great Gilded Rose!
+- So this is my attempt at cleaning up the great Gilded Rose!
 Decided to do it in Ruby, with which I'm most comfortable with OOP.

 - I really enjoyed it, didn't actually find it too hard, but that's maybe because I haven't refactored it well enough :P.